 For Distance Runners and Coaches of All Levels, Ages and Abilities

 The Running Summit returns to New Jersey as Running Summit East, February 7-8 at the Morristown Medical Center in Morristown.
 This event follows in the foot steps of highly regarded and well attended Running Summits in New Jersey (August 2012, March 2014) and California (February 2013).
-The event will bring together six top coaches and authors in the sport to share their expertise: Matt Fitzgerald, Jonathan Dugas, Sage Rountree, Peter Thompson, Wendy Winn Rhodes and Dani Sabella.
-The Running Summit will feature two lectures by Matt, Jonathan, Peter, Sage and Wendy, and one by Dani.
+The event will bring together seven top coaches and authors in the sport to share their expertise: Matt Fitzgerald, Jonathan Dugas, Sage Rountree, Bill Parisi, Peter Thompson, Wendy Winn Rhodes and Dani Sabella.
+The Running Summit will feature two lectures by Matt, Jonathan, Peter, Sage and Wendy, and one by Bill and Dani.
 One session by both Sage and Wendy will be a learn by doing presentation.
-Eligible coaches can earn CEU credit for USAT and NSCA.
+Eligible coaches can earn CEU credit for USAT, BOC and NSCA.
 The event is open to all coaches and runners regardless of their previous experience or certification level.
 Participants just need to be willing and eager to learn.
 Participants may also choose to eat lunch with the individual presenters.
 Find our more about this limited seating opportunity by clicking here.

 Matt Fitzgerald is an endurance sports writer, coach, and sports nutritionist.
 His many books include 80/20 Running, The New Rules of Marathon and Half Marathon Nutrition, Racing Weight, Brain Training for Runners, and Triathlete Magazine's Essential Week-by-Week Training Guide.
 He contributes regularly to magazines and websites such as active.com, competitor.com, Men's Journal, and Women's Running.
 Formerly he was a staff editor for Triathlete.
 Matt has coached runners and triathletes since 2001.
 Currently he serves as a training intelligence specialist for PEAR Sports, creator of a smart phone app that delivers real-time audio-based workouts for runners and other athletes.
 Matt is also a featured coach on trainingpeaks.com and active.com.